gl1tterbomb/gl1tterbomb/README.md

 Thin Ice;

-[Supernatural fandom for some reasons.😞 You can still INT.
+[Supernatural for some reasons.😞 You can still INT.
 Just don’t bring up the 2 old dramas with one of our ex-friends @ccherrycake, especially the new one with his new group friends.
 I don't care what he's done, I'm not surprised at all. don’t drag me and any of my friends into this.
 It’s their fault they're still with him. ahh Twitter drama 🤣]